ImperialCollegeLondon/RCDS-intro-to-containers/README.md

-To test your local HackMD service, please visit 127.0.0.1:3000 on your computer
+To test your local HackMD service, please visit 127.0.0.1:3000 on your computer (*NOTE: if you want to change the port number for accessing the containerized service, you need to change the 3000 before the : to another port number as you wish*)

 or